SullivanXiong/Remit/README.md

 Some of our ideas for a more secure SMS authentication as of right now are: single-use SMS passwords (we'll have a way for you to create a new single-use one), possibly some type of physical hardware key of some sort, or through the use of some type of encryption protocol.

+We're also planning to acquire a phone number in every country code so that the SMSBot can be accessible globally when we're in production.